-A joint research study by the buyers (American Public Works Association) and the vendors (Association of Consulting Engineering Companies USA) provides great data about the benefits of QBS.
+A joint research study by the buyers (American Public Works Association) and the vendors (American Council of Engineering Companies) provides great data about the benefits of QBS.
 An Analysis of Issues Pertaining to Qualifications Based Selection (University of Colorado/Georgia Institute of Technology/APWA/ACEC USA)

 Five Billion Reasons to Change the RFP A TedX talk about why we should abandon the low bid request for proposal process by Management Consultant Cal Harrison.